Download our new ebook: When Communities Own Spaces for Business

 If a bank doesn’t understand how the organic food market works, who the brokers are, how much prices fluctuate on a daily, weekly or other basis and why those prices fluctuate, then there’s no way for the bank to size up how much it can loan to an organic food business.
 The bank might not care to look for a government program that can partially cover any potential losses on a loan of that kind to that specific kind of business, helping to mitigate some of the risk.

-More importantly, if the bank doesn’t understand an industry or sector that deeply, it can’t defend itself when banking regulators come around on a quarterly basis to monitor the bank’s lending practices for safety and soundness.
+More importantly, if the bank doesn’t understand an industry or sector that deeply, it can’t defend itself when banking regulators come around on a periodic basis to monitor the bank’s lending practices for safety and soundness.

 “When the regulators come through to do their exam they’re going to look through your portfolio and they’ll pick out 20 or 30 companies they want to talk about,” says Siciliano.
 “But they always were satisfied with our responses…and they understand the collateral valuations now.
 They learned along with us.”